-“I believe that I am,” Hopefinder said, watching Blushweaver with his too-young face as the rest of the soup was taken away.
+“I believe that I am,” Hopefinder said, watching Blushweaver with his too-young face.
 Like all younger Returned--the God King included--Hopefinder would continue to age until his body stopped the maturation process.
 Then, he would freeze at that age--the brink of adulthood--until he gave up his Breath to heal one of the Petitioners.

 And yet, he acted so much like an adult.
 Lightsong hadn’t interacted much with children.
 Some of his attendants--when training--were youths.
 And, there were often youth performers who would come in.
 On a couple of occasions, he had met with groups of children to provide them with blessings or the like.

 Hopefinder was not one of these.
-Stories--from before Lightsong had Returned--said that Hopefinder, like other young returned, had matured very quickly during his first month of new life.
+Stories--from before Lightsong had Returned--said that Hopefinder, like other young returned, had matured very quickly during his first years of new life.

-The other two continued to talk about the stability of the city, mentioning various acts of vandalism or burglary.
-Lightsong, however, was more interested in watching Hopefinder, seeing how he interacted as just another of the Gods.
+He and Blushweaver ntinued to talk about the stability of the city, mentioning various acts of vandalism or burglary.
+Lightsong, however, was more interested in watching Hopefinder, seeing how he interacted as one of the Gods.

-He doesn’t seem to find Blushweaver distracting, though, Lightsong thought as he watched.
+He doesn’t seem to find Blushweaver distracting, Lightsong thought as he watched.
 She began in on the fruit course, acting characteristically luscious as she sucked on pieces of pineapple.
 Yet, Hopefinder either didn’t care, or didn’t notice, as she leaned forward, showing an alarming amount of cleavage.

 Something is different about him, Lightsong thought.
-He Returned when he was a child, and acted like one for a very short time--but he quickly grew to act like most of the Returned.
+He Returned when he was a child, and acted like one for a very short time--but he quickly aged mentally.
 Now, he’s an adult in some ways, but a child in others.

 Obviously, this came from more than just hold-over skills the mortal Hopefinder had learned before dying.
 The transformation provided something.
 It had made Hopefinder more mature.
-And, it also changed the body, making it taller, more physically impressive.
+And, it had also changed his body--he was taller and more physically impressive than regular boys his age, even if he didn’t have the chisled, majestic features of a fully grown god.

-And yet, he thought, eating a piece of pineapple, different Gods have different body styles, still.
+And yet, Lighstong thought, eating a piece of pineapple, different Gods have different body styles.
 Blushweaver is inhumanly well-endowed up top, particularly for how thin she is.
 Yet, Mercystar is plump and curvaceous all around.

 Lightsong hadn’t really thought about how he looked.
-He knew he knew he didn’t really deserve the powerful physique he sported--yet, as the thought about it, he wasn’t certain how he knew.
-Like the knowledge of how to juggle, he somehow understood that a person usually had to work hard at a labor job in order to obtain a muscular body like he had.
+He knew he knew he didn’t really deserve his powerful physique--yet, as the thought about it, he wasn’t certain how he knew.
+Like the knowledge of how to juggle, he somehow understood that a person usually had to work hard in a labor job to obtain a muscular body like he had.
 Lounging about, eating and drinking, should have made him plump.

 But. . .there have been Gods who were fat, he thought, remembering some of the pictures he had seen of Returned who had come before him.
-There was a time when that had been seen as the ideal. . . .
+There was a time in our culture when that was seen as the ideal. . . .

-Then, did the way a Returned looked have something to do with the way they viewed themselves?
+Then, did the way a Returned looked have something to do with the way society viewed them?
 Perhaps their opinion of an ideal body?
 That would certainly explain Blushweaver.
-He remembered back to not long before, when she had expressed how uncomfortable it was for her to consider her former “normal” self.

 Some things survived the transformation.
 Language.
 Skills.
 And, as he thought about it, social competence.
 Considering the fact that the Gods spent their lives locked up atop a plateau, they probably should have been far less well-adjusted than they were.
 At the very least, they should have been ignorant and naive.
-And yet, most of them were competent schemers with a surprisingly good grasp on what happened in the outside world.
+And yet, most of them were consumate schemers with a surprisingly good grasp on what happened in the outside world.